 Fees: Online: £795 Telford, UK campus: £1495

-Course Details The Mini MBA covers top theoretical knowledge and practical insights from leading practitioners to help you enhance your understanding of the business world.
+Course Details The Mini MBA covers the top theoretical knowledge and practical insights from leading practitioners to help you enhance your understanding of the business world.

 The course will cover the following 4 subject areas